roastercode/go/README.md

-# go
+# golang personnal experimentation and test

-go code personnal experimentations
+from go to the web and go to the Operating System